manivaradarajan/aistudio/ai-workflow/upanishad-explorer/prd/PRD-FUNCTIONAL-REQUIREMENTS.md

 **FR-6.1: Passage Fragment Display**

 - Each verse in left nav shows: "Verse Number - [first ~50 characters of Sanskrit text]..."
-- Fragment displays in user's currently selected script (Devanagari, Roman, or Kannada)
+- Phase 0: Fragment displays in Devanagari only
-- Fragment updates when user changes script
+- Phase 1+: Fragment updates when user changes script (Devanagari/Roman)
 - Fragment is truncated with "..." if longer than display space
 - Fragment helps user recognize and navigate to specific verses